ShaiPreter/EQ-Works-Fullstack/README.md

 This repository contains the build version, so the frontend react code can't be read here, though the back end node code can.
-Go to this repository to view the react code (https://github.com/ShaiPreter/EQ-Works-Frontend).
+Go to this repository to view the react code (https://github.com/ShaiPreter/EQ-Works-Frontend). rate-limiter.js implements the server side rate limiter.
+The client side data table and client side visual chart visualizations are implemented as well and can be viewed on the frontend repository.